primefaces/primefaces/docs/14_0_0/gettingstarted/dependencies.md

 dependencies may also work but not tested.

 ## JSF Runtime ##
-PrimeFaces supports JSF 2.0, 2.1, 2.2, 2.3, 3.0 and 4.0 runtimes at the same time using feature detection and
-by not having compile time dependency to a specific version.
+PrimeFaces supports JSF / Faces 2.3, 3.0 and 4.0 runtimes at the same time using feature detection and by not having compile time dependency to a specific version.
 As a result some features are only available depending on the runtime.